 And there was the absurd information that Pakistan, on the ropes and heading for the canvas, required 136 to win from five overs.
 Yes, you read that right.
-The match was finished in everything but name and yet the participants were forced to go through the motions amid the chilly gloom at Old Trafford.
+The match was finished in everything but name and yet the participants were forced to go through the motions at Old Trafford.

-Thus far, the competition has proved all too predictable, with close matches in scant supply.
-We’ve already seen more fixtures affected and/or abandoned by the weather than in any previous World Cup and the forecast is scarcely any better for the next few days.
+The competition has proved all too predictable, with close matches in scant supply.
+We’ve already seen more fixtures affected and/or abandoned by the weather than in any previous World Cup.

 Worse still, barring the sort of Hollywood-style back-from-the-dead plotlines beloved of Rocky movies and the Mission Impossible franchise, four of the 10 participating teams are out of contention for the semi-finals.

-It’s goodbye to South Africa, Afghanistan, Sri Lanka and Pakistan, with Bangladesh and the West Indies struggling to generate momentum, both through their inconsistency and the cumulative impact of the rain.
+It’s goodbye to South Africa, Afghanistan, Sri Lanka and Pakistan, with Bangladesh and the West Indies struggling to generate momentum.

-In contrast, although few people gave them a second glance at the start of proceedings, New Zealand remain unbeaten and it would be a brave tipster who bet against England, India and Australia joining them for the climactic stages of the competition.
+In contrast, although few people gave them a second glance at the start of play, New Zealand are unbeaten and it would be a brave tipster who bets against England, India and Australia joining them for the climactic stages of the competition.

-All the potential pitfalls of reducing the number of combatants, but increasing the number of games, were highlighted to the ICC long before a ball had been bowled.
-But the ineptitude of the authorities in failing to arrange reserve days, given the vagaries of the British climate, has been truly spectacular.
+All the potential pitfalls of reducing the number of combatants but increasing the number of games were highlighted to the ICC long ago but the ineptitude of the authorities in failing to arrange reserve days, given the vagaries of the British climate, has been truly spectacular.

 The reality is that the ICC panjandrums have been the architects of their own difficulties.
 They should have devised a two-group structure with 12 or even 14 teams to encourage the development of cricket, and that would have meant the participants playing five or six matches, as the prelude to the semis.